Article

 Benefits of partnering with an Ohio PEO

 Partnering with a PEO in Ohio is an effective growth strategy.
-The provider can support your operations and minimize risk to your business while you concentrate on expansion.
+The provider can support your operations and minimize risk to your business, allowing you to concentrate on expansion.
 Here’s a closer look at the benefits of using a PEO:

 Greater efficiency and cost savings

 A PEO can streamline your operations and save you costs.
-For a predictable monthly fee, you can gain access to expert HR and payroll services so you don’t need to hire internal staff until it makes sense for your business.
+For a predictable monthly fee, you can gain access to expert HR and payroll services, removing the need to add to your headcount until it makes sense for your business.

-Leading PEOs also offer advanced HR and payroll technology to streamline operations further.
+Leading PEOs also offer advanced HR and payroll technology to further streamline operations.
 You can benefit from powerful automation and analytics tools, improving efficiency without compromising accuracy.

 Access to a range of expertise

-Small to medium businesses may not have the budget to hire in-house experts, making it harder to support growth.
-This also leaves you vulnerable to more financial and legal risks but you’re less likely to be able to absorb these penalties.
+Small to medium-sized businesses may not have the budget to hire in-house experts, making it harder for them to support growth.
+This also leaves you vulnerable to more financial and legal risks, but you’re less likely to be able to absorb these penalties.

 A PEO gives you HR and payroll experts on demand.
-While the fee remains the same, you can speak to the provider’s extensive team about optimizing processes and avoiding common pitfalls.
+While the fee remains the same, you can discuss with the provider’s team of experts on how to optimize processes and avoid common pitfalls.

 Affordable employee benefits plans

-Through your partnership, your business can access more competitive benefits packages such as health insurance and retirement plans.
-The PEO has a large, collective workforce so they can leverage this to negotiate better deals with state providers.
+Through your partnership, your business can access more competitive benefits packages, including health insurance and retirement plans.
+The PEO has a large, collective workforce, which enables it to leverage this to negotiate better deals with state providers.

 In addition, PEOs can help you manage state-mandated benefits plans.
-Ohio requires you to secure workers’ compensation for all your employees but this responsibility automatically passes to the provider in a PEO partnership.
+Ohio requires you to secure workers’ compensation for all your employees.
+However, this responsibility is typically assumed by the provider in a PEO partnership.

 Enhanced compliance

-Navigating complex federal and state laws is daunting with non-compliance potentially leading to significant penalties and legal action.
-For example, an Ohio-based business recently had to pay over $150,000 to settle a discrimination case with a former employee trying to return to work after approved medical leave.
+Navigating complex federal and state laws is daunting, with non-compliance potentially leading to significant penalties and legal action.
+For example, an Ohio-based business recently had to pay over $150,000 to settle a discrimination case involving a former employee who was trying to return to work after being approved for medical leave.

-A PEO can help you identify and mitigate risks when managing HR, payroll, and benefits.
+A PEO service, like Deel, can help you identify and mitigate risks when managing HR, payroll, and benefits.
 This allows your team to spend less time on compliance management while giving you peace of mind that your company is protected.

 Deel PEO